 Awards: 13 Pro Bowls, 1 All-Pro, Comeback Player of the Year, Super Bowl MVP

-Drew Brees is still playing but there’s no doubt that he’s a first-ballot Hall of Famer and arguably a top-3 quarterback in the history of the game.
-The only reason he’s not ranked in the top-3 is that he has just one Super Bowl to show for it.
+Drew Brees could have easily been a top-3 quarterback in the history of the game.
+The only reason he’s not ranked in the top-3 is that he has just one Super Bowl ring to show for it.

 5. Dan Marino